Case Interview Practice

 How to solve

-To tackle a market sizing case effectively, follow these steps:
+To effectively solve a market sizing case in the insurance industry, follow these steps:

-• Break down the problem: Divide the market into segments.
-This can include demographics, geography, or product types.
+• Break down the market into segments, such as demographics or product types.

 Framework adaptation examples

-Adapting frameworks to fit the insurance market is crucial.
+Adapting frameworks to fit market sizing cases is crucial.
 Here are some examples:

-• Top-down approach: Start with the total population and narrow down to the target market.
+• Top-Down Approach: Start with the total population and apply relevant percentages to estimate the target market.

-• SWOT analysis: Assess strengths, weaknesses, opportunities, and threats related to the insurance product.
+• SWOT Analysis: Assess strengths, weaknesses, opportunities, and threats related to the insurance market.

 Metrics that matter

-When estimating market size, focus on these key metrics:
+When sizing a market in insurance, focus on these key metrics:

 Common mistakes